Equivariant Structure on Smash Powers: The Stable Model Structure

-The following theorem can be proved as in Section 9 of \cite{MMSS}. \begin{thm} The category \(\catGOS\) of orthogonal \(G\)-spectra is a cofibrantly generated proper \(G\)-topological model category with respect to the \(\hml\)-stable equivalences, \(\catM\)-stable fibrations and level \(\catM\)-cofibrations. \end{thm} \begin{rem} Actually it is a compactly generated model category, and thus also cellular. \end{rem} In the main part of this paper we work with the following \(\Sp\)-model structure taken from Shipley's paper \cite{Shconv}. \begin{dfn}[The \(\Sp\)-model structure] The {\em \(\Sp\)-model structure} on \(\catGOS\) is the model category obtained in Theorem \ref{Gsmodel} from the positive mixing pair \((\hml,\gml)\).
-For \(V \ne 0\), the family \(\gml^V\) consists of all subgroups of \(G \times \Or {V}\), and \(\hml^V\) consists of the subgroups \(P\) of \(G \times \Or{V}\) with the property that \(\proj_1 \colon P \to G\) is injective.
-When \(V = 0\), the families \(\gml^V\) and \(\hml^V\) are empty.
+\begin{thm} The category \(\catGOS\) of orthogonal \(G\)-spectra is a cofibrantly generated proper \(G\)-topological model category with respect to the \(\hml\)-stable equivalences, \(\catM\)-stable fibrations and level \(\catM\)-cofibrations. \end{thm} \begin{rem} Actually it is a compactly generated model category, and thus also cellular. \end{rem}